Five Points, Manhattan: Collect Pond

-For the first two centuries of European settlement in Manhattan, the main source of drinking water for the growing city was Collect Pond, or Fresh Water Pond, which also supplied abundant fish.
+For the first two centuries of European settlement in Manhattan, the main source of drinking water for the growing city was Collect Pond, also known as Fresh Water Pond, which also supplied abundant fish.

 The pond occupied approximately 48 acre and was as deep as 60 ft.
 Fed by an underground spring, it was located in a valley, with Bayard's Mount (at 110 ft, the tallest hill in lower Manhattan) to the northeast.
 A stream flowed north out of the pond and then west through a salt marsh (which, after being drained, became a meadow by the name of "Lispenard Meadows") to the Hudson River, while another stream issued from the southeastern part of the pond in an easterly direction to the East River.
 In the 18th century, the pond was used as a picnic area during summer and a skating rink during the winter.

 Beginning in the early 18th century, various commercial enterprises were built along the shores of the pond in order to use the water.
 These businesses included Coulthards Brewery, Nicholas Bayard's slaughterhouse on Mulberry Street (which was nicknamed "Slaughterhouse Street"), numerous tanneries on the southeastern shore, and the pottery works of German immigrants Johan Willem Crolius and Johan Remmey on Pot Bakers Hill on the south-southwestern shore.
 The contaminated wastewater of the businesses surrounding the pond flowed back into the pond, creating a severe pollution problem and environmental health hazard.

 Pierre Charles L'Enfant proposed cleaning the pond and making it a centerpiece of a recreational park, around which the residential areas of the city could grow.
 His proposal was rejected, and it was decided to fill in the pond.
 The landfill was completed in 1811, and middle class homes were soon built on the reclaimed land.

 The landfill was poorly engineered.
 The buried vegetation began to release methane gas (a byproduct of decomposition) and the area, in a natural depression, lacked adequate storm sewers.
 As a result, the ground gradually subsided.
 Houses shifted on their foundations, the unpaved streets were often buried in a foot of mud mixed with human and animal excrement, and mosquitoes bred in the stagnant pools created by the poor drainage.

 Most middle and upper class inhabitants fled the area, leaving the neighborhood open to poor immigrants who began arriving in the early 1820s.
 This influx reached a height in the 1840s, with large numbers of Irish Catholics fleeing the Great Famine.